Native American Day

-Native American Day is a holiday observed in several states in celebration of Native American culture.
+Native American Day is a holiday observed in several US states in celebration of Native American culture.
 In California and Nevada, the holiday is designated on the fourth Friday of September, whereas in South Dakota and Wisconsin, it falls on the second Monday of October.
 Within each of these states, Native American Day honors the cultural contributions of Native American communities to the respective state's history, as well as to the overall country.
 The state of Washington celebrates Native American Heritage Day on the Friday immediately following the fourth Thursday in November.
 The state of Tennessee observes a similar American Indian Day each year on the fourth Monday of September.
 President George W. Bush signed into law legislation introduced by Congressman Joe Baca (D-Calif.), to designate the Friday after Thanksgiving as Native American Heritage Day.

 California

 In 1939, Governor Culbert Olson declared October 1 to be "Indian Day", making California the first state to honor this holiday.
 In 1968, Governor Ronald Reagan signed a resolution calling for a holiday called American Indian Day, to be held the Fourth Friday in September.
 In 1998, the California Assembly passed AB 1953, which made Native American Day an official state holiday, designated annually on the fourth Friday in September.
 In 2021, the State of California amended section 135 of the Code of Civil Procedure (effective January 1, 2022), making Native American Day a judicial holiday; Columbus Day remains on the list of holidays in Government Code 6700, but it is no longer a judicial holiday.